Vikram (actor): Acting career

-1990–1998
+1988–1998: Early struggle

 Vikram began his professional career by modelling in advert films for brands including Chola Tea, TVS Excel and Alwyn watches as well as appearing in a six episode television serial titled Galatta Kudumbam, which aired between November and December 1988.
 During the final year of his M.B.A programme at Loyola College, he was recognised by the film industry, with veteran director C. V. Sridhar approaching him for a lead role in a film.
 Vikram made his film debut in 1990 by appearing in En Kadhal Kanmani, a small-budget love story featuring him alongside Rekha Nambiar, with Sridhar's Thanthu Vitten Ennai, opposite Rohini being his next release.
 He then signed on to be a part of cinematographer P. C. Sriram's college love story Meera, with high expectations, however, the three films failed to launch his career.
 His appearances in Meera and in Kaaval Geetham, with another veteran director S. P. Muthuraman, helped him secure film offers from the Malayalam and Telugu film industries.
 In 1993, he almost signed on to appear in Mani Ratnam's Bombay and featured in the initial photo shoot alongside Manisha Koirala.
-However, Mani Ratnam wanted Vikram to remove his beard for the role, and Vikram could not do so due to continuity problems with another film he had signed and hence was dropped from the project.
+However, Mani Ratnam wanted Vikram to remove his beard for the role, and Vikram could not do so due to continuity problems with another film Pudhiya Mannargal he had signed and hence was dropped from the project.

+During his struggling phase, Vikram dubbed for other heroes in films including voices for Ajith Kumar in Amaravathi and Prabhu Deva in Kaadhalan, respectively.
+Vikram has mentioned that he did not look down on dubbing and saw it as a "dignity of labour".
+During the period, he also attended dancing classes every day, and tried acting out different scenes and different characters with his small group of friends.